valfirst/crawler4j/README.md

  pages within 'www.ics.uci.edu' domain.
 - visit: This function is called after the content of a URL is downloaded successfully.
  You can easily get the url, text, links, html, and unique id of the downloaded page.
+- (extra) shouldFollowLinksIn: can also be overridden as needed. false means none of the outgoing links are scheduled to be crawled.

+The flow is as follows:
+fetch url -> parse => outgoing links are detected -> "shouldFollowLinksIn": decide for all outgoing urls -> "shouldVisit": a more fine grained (per url) decision

 You should also implement a controller class which specifies the seeds of the crawl, the folder in which intermediate crawl data should be stored and the number of concurrent